MicrosoftDocs/power-pages-docs/power-pages-docs/security/column-permissions.md

 ---
-title: Configure column permissions for portals
+title: Configure column permissions for Power Pages
-description: Configure column permissions for use with the portals Web API.
+description: Configure column permissions for use with the Power Pages Web API.
 author: neerajnandwana-msft

 ms.topic: conceptual